 “Our happiest moments as tourists always seem to come when we stumble upon one thing while in pursuit of something else.” — Lawrence Block

-It was that trip though that showed me what I was missing and sparked something inside me that like so many others has only burned brighter as the years have gone on.
-I’m a very firm believer in the benefits of travel and if more people visited other countries there’d be far less hate in the world.
-It’s a very sobering experience to spend time with a family whose only possession besides their cooking utensils is an old photo album with 6 photos inside.
+I believe that the more people that travel and visit other countries the less hate there would be in the world.
+It’s a very sobering experience to spend time with a family whose only possession outside their cooking utensils is an old photo album with 6 photos inside.
 It’s incredible to be able to take an entire night hearing about those 6 moments in their lives and smile and laugh like crazy people.
-Try coming back to your old life and feeling angry when you’re stuck in traffic.
+Perspective comes easier after that.

 By circumstance I’ve ticked off a couple of my bucket list items and I’ve been lucky enough to have some adventures that I realise now probably aren’t likely to happen again.
 The most recent trip was to Indonesia where instead of heading to most Australian’s favourite place there (Bali) a group of us photographers and influencers headed to more remote areas to witness the full solar eclipse only visible from a tiny area hours from tourist spots.
 The moment we all looked up and the moon blocked the sun, the temperature dropped and day slipped into night the hundreds of locals joined in as we all clapped and cheered.
 It’s a sensation and moment that you dream about and one that I search for every time I travel.
 It’s rare that you get one so perfect but that’s half the fun right?

 India wasn’t quite as busy and crowded as I’d been expecting but it certainly had moments where I felt overwhelmed by the chaos.
 In direct contrast to that I spent a similar amount of time in New Zealand outside of any school holidays.
-I went days sometimes without ever even talking to another human being.
-While India was pandemonium and out of control NZ was serenity personified.
-I haven’t been to every country in the world but the few I have seen could not compare to the pure beauty of this place.
+I sometimes went days without even talking to another human being.
+While India was pandemonium and out of control, NZ was serenity personified.
 Every time I thought I’d found paradise I drove around a bend and saw another one.
-It was the most simply stunning scenery I’ve ever witnessed and no photography I see does it justice.
 There’s a reason movies clamour to film there because it’s just about as perfect a place as I can imagine.
-I had the opportunity to helicopter in to one of the glaciers and climb my way to the top before bad weather forced us to head down.
-I watched from a hot air balloon as the city of Queenstown so renowned for it’s adventure attractions showed off it’s beauty.
-I spent nights on boats in Milford and Doubtful Sounds and woke to the most incredible sunrises you can imagine and not a hint of any man made noises.
-This is a country that cannot be explained by any words, photos or videos.
+I had the opportunity to helicopter into one of the glaciers and climb my way to the top before bad weather forced us to head down.
+I spent several nights traveling by boat through Milford and Doubtful Sounds and woke to the most incredible sunrises you can imagine.
+No photos do the place justice, but I try 🙂